stratakis/cpython/Doc/library/urlparse.rst

    read.
 If set, then throws a :exc:`ValueError` if there are more than *max_num_fields* fields read.

+   The optional argument *separator* is the symbol to use for separating the query arguments.
+It works as in :py:func:`parse_qs`.

    Use the :func:`urllib.urlencode` function to convert such lists of pairs into query strings.